 Cecilia Kass daringly escapes from abusive scientist boyfriend Adrian Griffin after drugging him.
 Weeks later, she receives news that Adrian has committed suicide and has bequeathed five million dollars to her.
 Just when things seem to brighten up for Cecilia, mysterious events begin to happen, all of which point towards the existence of an unseen presence around her.
 Cecilia soon realises that Adrian’s abusive control of her has far from ended, despite his inexplicable death.
 The man might have also created a way to render himself completely invisible.

 I’ll veer off on a tangent and begin by saying, invisibility isn’t much of a superpower by today’s standards, yes?

-Compared to time-travel, reality bending, the ability to snuff out half the lifeforms in the universe with a finger snap, it might even be considered lame.
+Compared to time-travel, reality-bending, the ability to snuff out half the lifeforms in the universe with a finger snap, it could even be considered lame.
 Agree?

 On that, allow me to reiterate what many other reviews have already applauded.
 To use this phobia as a cinematic metaphor for the trauma of domestic violence victims is a brilliant stroke.
 Elisabeth Moss’ depiction of Cecilia is also phenomenal.
 Watching her terror is almost as unbearable as being a victim.

 But, what I loved most about The Invisible Man isn’t the above.
 Instead, it was the final scene of the movie, and everything beforehand that led to it.